vic-mwenda/prog-web/Readme.txt

 - Interactive and responsive design
 - Project cards with project details and links to live demos
 - Sections for different types of projects (e.g., web development, JavaScript applications, etc.)

-## Demo

-View a live demo of the portfolio [here](https://your-username.github.io/coding-program-portfolio).

 ## Contributing